mpv-player/mpv/DOCS/man/lua.rst

         present a list of options with ``input.set_log()``.

     ``edited``
         A callback invoked when the text changes.
-This can be used to filter a list of options based on what the user typed with ``input.set_log()``, like dmenu does.
 The first argument is the text in the console.

     ``complete``
         A callback invoked when the user presses TAB.
 The first argument is the